FlaskSimpleAuth Documentation

 parameter name (usually useless, but not always) and returns the expected value.

-For instance, the Request
+For instance, the Request and FileStorage definitions roughly correspond to:

 app.special_parameter(Request, lambda _: request)